Built in 1967, by Burton Shipyard Incorporated of Port Arthur, Texas (hull #407) as the Plato.

 In 2014, the tug was scrapped at Providence, Rhode Island.
 Repowered in 1999 with two, EMD 16-645-E5, diesel engines.
 With Philadelphia 28 HRMGH reduction gears, at a ratio of 4.09:1.
 Turning two, 115(in) by 81(in), fixed pitch, propellers.
 For a rated 6,000 horsepower.

-The towing gear consisted of an Almon Johnson double drum towing machine equipped with 2,100(ft) of 2(in) towing wire.
-The tug was outfitted with four fire stations.
+The towing gear consisted of a double drum, Almon Johnson towing winch.
+Outfitted with 2,100(ft) of 2(in) towing wire on each drum.